-3.28 Commissioning activities may be assigned to a contractor, the construction organization or the operating organization.
+- 3.289 Commissioning activities may be assigned to a contractor, the construction organization or the operating organization.
 In some cases responsibility may be transferred from one organization to another at the time of fuel delivery and fuel loading or at some other appropriate milestone hold point.
-Whatever the arrangement, the organization or individual performing commissioning should be accountable to the organization or individual responsible for compliance with the licence for the following:
+Whatever the arrangement, the organization or individual performing commissioning should be accountable to the organization or individual responsible for compliance with the licence for the following: - demonstrating that the plant behaves in accordance with the design intent;

-- demonstrating that the plant behaves in accordance with the design intent; - confirming that the plant has been tested within the design limits; - ensuring that the commissioning process is conducted in observance of safety requirements;
+- confirming that the plant has been tested within the design limits; - \\\\\ensuring that the commissioning process is conducted in observance of safety requirements; - The operating organization, as license holder, will be responsible for interface with regulatory body for regulatory requirements.

-3.29 A gradual handover of systems and components of the plant from construction group to operation group should be set-up with clear definition of the associated transfer of responsibilities
+3.3029 A gradual handover of systems and components of the plant between the groups involved in the overall commissioning process from construction group to operation group should be set-up with clear definition of the associated transfer of responsibilities as described in greater detail in the chapter SYSTEMS TRANSFER AND PLANT HANDOVER..

-3.30 The detailed listing of the functions and responsibilities should be viewed as illustrative only; actual functional responsibilities may be assigned according to the national regulations and practice.
+3.301 The detailed listing of the functions and responsibilities should be viewed as illustrative only; actual functional responsibilities may be assigned vary according to the national regulations and practice.